-- 2 cups hash browns, defrosted (4 patties)
+- 2 cups hash browns, or 4 patties, defrosted

-- 1 cup beef stock (8 oz 227g), preferable homemade or low-sodium beef broth
+- 1 cup beef stock, preferably homemade, or low-sodium beef broth

 - Prepare a pie crust for a double crust pie.
 Ease one crust into a 9-inch pie pan and chill while you make the filling.

 - Preheat the oven to .
-Whisk the ingredients for the spice mixture together in a small bowl.
+Whisk the ingredients for the spice mixture together in a small bowl.400 °F

 - In a large skillet, heat the ghee on medium-high heat.
-Add the onions, sprinkled with 1/2 tsp salt, and sweat them until they start to soften, about 2-3 minutes.
+Add the onions, sprinkled with ½ teaspoon salt, and sweat them until they start to soften, about 2 to 3 minutes.
 Toss in the garlic and cook 1 minute more until fragrant.
-Add the ground beef to the onion minute and cook until brown, about 10 minutes.
+Add the ground beef to the onion mixture and cook until brown, about 10 minutes.
 Drain the mixture well.